BORN Frequently Asked Questions

 Postpartum child - correct response for home birth

 Although it may be tempting to select “Home” when a client has had a home birth, this is incorrect and would require forced data entry for discharge time and date, which are irrelevant to home births with no transfer to hospital.
+This remains the same so as to capture clients that may be transferred to the hospital during or immediately following a home birth.
 Below, the screen shot demonstrates how new data elements appear when “Home” is selected for “Newborn Discharged or Transferred to”:

 Postpartum child - incorrect response for home birth